 - Nanny Share – Nannies caring for the children of two or more families’ children at the same time

 - Live-in – while this isn’t a typically flexible role, it does provide the family with more flexibility

 - School Holidays Only

-The graph below shows whether nannies and families are more or less likely to consider each of the roles listed above.
+The graph below shows whether nannies and families are more or less likely to consider each of the abovementioned roles.
 If the bar is above the midline, they are more likely to.
 And less likely if it’s below the mid-line.

-Families (green) and nannies (yellow) seem pretty aligned until you get to live-in and school holiday only roles.
+Families (green) and nannies (yellow) seem aligned until you get to live-in and school holiday-only roles.

 What This Means (for New World Nannies)